Frequently Asked Questions

 Why are you spending money on transport when there are more important priorities?

-TVCA has secured the funding for these improvements from the Department for Transport (DfT), and it must be spent on improving the transport infrastructure.
+Tees Valley has secured the funding for these improvements from the Department for Transport (DfT), and it must be spent on improving transport infrastructure.
+The funding cannot be spent on other areas.

 How much are these improvements going to cost and how are they funded?

-The Levelling Up (LUF) funding will be used to deliver active travel infrastructure improvements (cycling and walking, wheeling).
-Specifically, the funding will support the delivery of 9 schemes identified in the Local Cycling and Walking Infrastructure Plan (LCWIP).
+The Levelling Up (LUF) funding will be used to deliver active travel infrastructure improvements (walking, cycling and wheeling).
+The funding will support the delivery of nine schemes identified in the Local Cycling and Walking Infrastructure Plan (LCWIP).

 Funding has also been secured from the government’s Active Travel Fund (ATF).
 The ATF funding is aimed at supporting local transport authorities with walking and cycling facilities.

-The government recently announced that TVCA have been allocated £978 million for further future investment in our transport infrastructure.
-We’ve agreed a programme of projects that will help to deliver the integrated transport network that we want to see, and we will now start to develop in more detail.
+The government recently announced that Tees Valley have been allocated an additional £978 million for further future investment in our transport infrastructure.
+We’ve agreed a programme of projects that will help to deliver the integrated transport network that we want to see, and we will now start to develop this in more detail.

 Why is investment focused on these specific routes and areas?
 What about everywhere else in Tees Valley?

-The current consultations cover schemes within Tees Valley which have been allocated funding.
-These schemes were prioritised because analysis suggested that these were the areas where improvements would deliver the most benefits from the available investment.
+Right now, we’re looking at schemes within Tees Valley which have funding already allocated.
+These schemes were prioritised as analysis showed that they were the areas where improvements could deliver the biggest benefits from the funding available.

-There may also be additional transport Tees Valley through other funding sources.
+There may also be additional transport investment made directly from local authorities in Tees Valley through other funding sources.

 Why isn’t the funding being used for highway maintenance such as fixing potholes?

 TVCA have been awarded funding to deliver active and sustainable travel infrastructure improvements for people walking, wheeling, cycling, and using the bus.
-The council cannot therefore use it for other purposes.
+It cannot be used for other purposes.
 Funding to repair potholes and maintain roads is a separate fund.

-However, where possible we will explore opportunities to coordinate activities and deliver improvements simultaneously, saving time, money and maximising efficiency.
-For example, where we resurfacing roads and realigning kerbs as part of the proposed improvements.
-This may mean that potholes and other road maintenance issues are resolved while the proposed schemes are under construction.
+However, where possible, we will look to coordinate activities and deliver improvements together.
+This will save time, money and improve efficiency.
+This could include places where we are resurfacing roads or realigning kerbs as part of the improvements.
+This may mean that potholes and other road maintenance issues can be resolved at the same time as the proposed schemes are built.

 Why are some of the projects at different stages of development/levels of detail?

-Some projects have been in development longer than others meaning the plans are more advanced.
-For example, they may have been part of the Tees Valley Local Cycling and Walking Infrastructure Plan (LCWIP) which already set out a number of active travel projects across Tees Valley.
-Others have had to be designed quickly so they can be delivered within specific time periods to secure funding.
+Some projects have been in development longer than others.
+This means that the plans are more advanced.
+For example, they may have been part of the Tees Valley Local Cycling and Walking Infrastructure Plan (LCWIP) which already set out active travel projects across Tees Valley.
+Others had to be developed more quickly so they can be delivered within specific time periods to secure funding.

 How can I have my say?